donquixote/nicetrace/README.md

 The structure of the nicetrace can be seen in [nicetrace.php](tests/fixtures/nicetrace.php)

+## Development status

+This library is quite fresh, and I am still ironing out API details, that is, names of interfaces, method signatures, etc.
+You are welcome to participate.

 ## Features

 The main design goal is a backtrace array structure that looks nice in recursive array display tools, such as [Krumo](https://github.com/mmucklo/krumo), or possibly [Ladybug](https://github.com/raulfraile/ladybug).